SujalBhatt/Ecommerce-Follow-Along/README.md

 - Updated the user schema to include a cart field.
 - Created a new Cart schema to manage cart data.
 - Implemented an endpoint to handle adding products to the cart and storing them in the database.

+## Milestone 18: Cart Functionality

+### Learning Goals 🎯
+By the end of this milestone, you will:
+- Create an endpoint to receive requests from the cart page.
+- Create a backend endpoint to fetch all the products inside the cart with the user's email.

+### Steps for Milestone 18 📝
+1. Create a backend endpoint for the cart page.
+2. Write an endpoint to get products inside the cart for the user.

+### Outcome
+This lesson will help you understand how to create cart functionality, allowing users to view and manage the products in their cart.

+### Progress
+- Added an endpoint to receive requests from the cart page.
+- Implemented a backend endpoint to fetch all products inside the cart using the user's email.